 Linwood Boomer worked as a producer on the show.
 The former Little House on the Prairie star went behind the scenes on Night Court before creating the long-running hit Malcolm In The Middle (2000-2006).

-Seinfeld’s Michael Richards guest-starred as a naked defendant who thought he was invisible.
+Seinfeld’s Michael Richards guest-starred as an unclothed defendant who thought he was invisible.

 The Addams Family’s original Gomez, John Astin, made regular appearances.

 Night Court’s wildest case involved Wile E Coyote.
 The Warner Bros. character was dragged before the judge in all his animated glory, standing trial over his treatment of Road Runner.